The Online Application Process

 Q. How is the lottery conducted?

 A random lottery is generated for each program at each school using the online magnet application management system.
 The automated process first fills available seats in a program with qualified applicants who are eligible for priority placement.
 The remaining available seats are filled and a wait list is generated by a random sorting of the remaining eligible applicants.

 Q. When will parents be notified if they are selected to participate in a program?

 Parents will receive notification by mail of their child's admission status.
-Decision letters are mailed from the Office of Magnet Programs.
-Every effort is made to mail the decision letters by March 9, 2018. (date subject to change) Parents whose children have been admitted to a magnet program will be able to accept or decline the placement offer online.
+Decision letters are mailed from the Magnet Programs' office.
+Parents whose children have been admitted to a magnet program will be able to accept or decline the placement offer online.

 Q. What if my child is put on a wait list?

-Parents of applicants who have been offered placement must accept or decline the placement within 10 business days.
+Parents of applicants who have been offered placement as a result of the lottery must accept or decline the placement within 10 business days.
 When a parent fails to respond, the placement offer is revoked.
 Seats that are declined or revoked are then offered to the applicants on the wait list according to their wait list position, starting with the first applicant on the wait list.
 If offered a placement, the parents of wait list applicants have three (3) business days to respond to the offer before the seat is offered to the next person on the wait list.